 Provide flexible working and social opportunities

 If your company employs a lot of young people, it could seem that often the lines between work and leisure get blurred.
 Sometimes it may feel like they're doing more socialising at work than working.
-You could get around this by implementing a remote working program allowing your employees to work from home occasionally (when possible) and then they will stay focused on their duties rather than catching up with colleagues.
+You could get around this by implementing a remote working program allowing your staff to work from home occasionally (when possible) and then they will stay focused on their duties rather than catching up with colleagues.
 Be flexible with them to work from different locations and times and you may see greater productivity in return.

 Alternatively, you could organise or facilitate dedicated times for socialising outside of working hours so there's a clearer distinction between work and play.